Financing and delivering Resilient Infrastructure

 The purpose

-The hackathon will bring together a diverse group of people that share a desire to accelerate Sustainable Finance to enable capital allocation to de-carbonisation and biodiversity gain via a just transition of the economy, yet creating value through a trustworthy implementation of ESG measures and in particular the data that serves them.
+The hackathon will bring together a diverse group of people that share a desire to accelerate Sustainable Finance to enable capital allocation to Resilient Infrastructure.
+A key design criteria will be Value creation through the trustworthy implementation of Sustainability measures and in particular the data that serves them.

 The audience